nylander/Align-and-trees-parallel-workflow/README.md

     -h        -- Print help message

 Default settings for most software are used in the workflow.
-Some default values can be changed by usin options or by manually editing the [script](src/align-and-trees-parallel-workflow.sh).
+Some default values can be changed by using options or by manually editing the [script](src/align-and-trees-parallel-workflow.sh).
 A list of options can be found here: [BMGE.md](doc/BMGE.md).